NORINT0114 – Norwegian for International Students, 60 hour Introductory Course

 - 5 credits overlap with EILC0112

 Six hours per week for 10 weeks, 60 hours in total.
 This is a course that requires active student participation.
-Each week, the students will be given written assignments.
+Each week, the students will be given written and/or oral assignments.

 In order to sit for the examination, the following compulsory assignments must be approved by the teacher:

 - 75 % attendance (45 hours)

 If you have completed compulsory instruction and have had this approved, you are not entitled to repeat that instruction.
 If you have been admitted to the course, but have not completed compulsory instruction or had this approved, you are entitled to new instruction permitting available capacity.